tandermann/iucn_extinction_simulator/README.md

 	- `conda config --add channels conda-forge`
 	- `conda config --add channels bioconda`

-4. Install `iucn_sim` and all it's dependencies by typing the following into the command line, **but see the recommendation below before you do so!**
+4. Install `iucn_sim` and all it's dependencies into a separate enviornment by typing the following into the command line (but see **The easy way** below):
-	- `conda install iucn_sim`

-	> Recommendation: Installing iucn_sim with the command above is the simplest solution.
-However, to be safe that you don't change the standard path on your computer to a different R or Python version than what you have been previously using, it is recommendable to create your own environment for `iucn_sim`.
-This is not any more complicated, except that everytime before you use iucn_sim, you will need to connect to the created environment (just a single command, see below).
-	> - In order to install `iucn_sim` into a new environment, simply type `conda create -n iucn_sim_env iucn_sim`.
+	- `conda create -n iucn_sim_env iucn_sim`

+	This command creates a very light weight virtual environment for `iucn_sim`, containing all software dependencies.
+This makes sure that any existing Python or R version on your computer does not get overwritten or the standard-path changed.

-	> - Now, everytime you want to use `iucn_sim`, type `conda activate iucn_sim_env` to connect to the environment (in some cases this command doesn't work, but you need to type `source activate iucn_sim_env` instead).
-Once connected to the virtual environment you can repeatedly use `iucn_sim`.
-When you are done and want to disconnect from the environment, type `conda deactivate`.
+	Now, everytime you want to use `iucn_sim`, you will have to connect to the virtual environment first by typing
+	- `conda activate iucn_sim_env` (if that doesn't work, try `source activate iucn_sim_env` instead)

+	Once connected to the virtual environment you can use all functionalities of `iucn_sim`.
+When you are done and want to disconnect from the environment, type:
+	- `conda deactivate`.

+	> **The easy way**: If you are not worried about any existing R or Python versions on your computer and generally don't really use the command line much anyways, you can skip the whole virtual environment stuff and simply install `iucn_sim` with: `conda install iucn_sim`.
+The softwar and all dependencies will be installed and there is no need to connecting to any environment before using `iucn_sim`.

 5. Test if installation worked by typing `iucn_sim -h` (if you created a virtual environment, you need to be connected to it for any `iucn_sim` command to work).
 This should show an overview of the available arguments of `iucn_sim`.